By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 577|Page: 1|3 min read

-The presence of the ghost in Shakespeare s Hamlet emits an eerie tone while foreshadowing a theme of death.
-In addition to this theme, it also illuminates the mystery surrounding the death of Hamlet s father, the King of Denmark.
-Ghostly figures often represent unresolved matters in literary works as well as a prediction for revenge the is necessary to put the tormented soul at rest.
-In Hamlet s case, the ghost creates mystery for the audience, spawns death and treachery in Denmark, and makes the play as a whole appear dark and gloomy.
+The presence of the ghost in Shakespeare's Hamlet emits an eerie tone while foreshadowing a theme of death.
+In addition to this theme, it also illuminates the mystery surrounding the death of Hamlet's father, the King of Denmark.
+Ghostly figures often represent unresolved matters in literary works as well as a prediction for revenge that is necessary to put the tormented soul at rest.
+In Hamlet's case, the ghost creates mystery for the audience, spawns death and treachery in Denmark, and makes the play as a whole appear dark and gloomy.

-The ghost does not speak despite the efforts of Horatio, Marcellus, and Bernardo and such bliss creates suspense in the audience as they are unaware of the intentions as well as the purpose of the ghost.
-However, the ghost is late utilized to aware Hamlet and the audience of the murder of the King by his own brother Claudius.
+The ghost does not speak despite the efforts of Horatio, Marcellus, and Bernardo, and such silence creates suspense in the audience as they are unaware of the intentions as well as the purpose of the ghost.
+However, the ghost is later utilized to make Hamlet and the audience aware of the murder of the King by his own brother Claudius.
 The ghost does finally speak and says this to Hamlet:

 Revenge his foul and most unnatural murder.